phillprice/silverstripe-blocks/README.md

 </div>
 ```

+### Configurations

+* BlockManager::enable_global_blocks (boolean) Determines whether the CMS settings area should display a "global" blocks gridfield

 ## Changes (dev branch)

 * Don't show blocks tab on pages with no block areas defined.
 * Don't show inderited blocks options if there are no blocks to inherit
 * Moved block configuration fields into a Settings tab
 * Title now first column on block grid field
+* Global blocks can be disabled via yml config.
+This removes clutter from the cms by removing blocks tab from site config.

 ## TODO